Behavior Intervention Team

 Emergency BIT Meetings

 Emergency BIT meetings may be called to discuss a student or situation requiring urgent review for possible action.
 Emergency meetings may only include a core group of members of the larger BIT.
 A worthy attempt will be made to include at least two individuals from each category of membership.
-The dean of student affairs or their appointee must be present for an emergency BIT meeting to be facilitated.
+The dean of student support and advocacy or their appointee must be present for an emergency BIT meeting to be facilitated.

 Core BIT Members:

-• Dean of Student Affairs
+• Dean of Student Support and Advocacy

 • Counseling Services representative